 On Wednesday, 27th of January 2021, three men crossed the border between Bosnia and Croatia near the village Ljubuški.
 The respondent described how they lost their way and spent two days in the mountains.
 On the third day, they reached a village in Croatia and found a bus station, where they took the bus at 6 am.
 They entered the bus and bought tickets.
-After around 52km four policemen wearing a uniform consistent with the Croatian border police were waiting at a bus station, reported the respondent.
-Additionally, a police officer in civilian clothes was also inside the bus.
-He reportedly had recognised the three men as people on the move and called his colleagues.
+After around 52km, four uniformed men wearing clothes consistent with the Croatian border police were waiting at a bus station, reported the respondent.
+According to the respondent, there was also a police officer in civilian clothes inside the bus.
+He reportedly had recognized the three men as people-on-the-move and called his colleagues.
 The respondent explained that he and his two companions had to exit the bus and were taken to a nearby police station.
 Their phones were confiscated and each of them had 200 Euro and 300 Kuna in their pockets, which was also confiscated by the police.
-They had to sign a document in Arabic and French, which stated that their valuables would be given back to them at the border.
+They reportedly had to sign a document in Arabic and French, which stated that their valuables would be given back to them at the border.
 Holding this document in front of the chest, photos were taken of each of them.
 According to the respondent, the whole procedure at the station took around 1.5 hours and even though there were chairs inside the station, they were not allowed to take a seat.
-Then, the first policeman, who spotted them inside the bus, placed them in a car in front of the police station.
+Then, the first officer, who spotted them inside the bus, placed them in a car in front of the police station.
 The respondent recalled that they had to wait there for the next three hours and when they asked for water, the police refused to give it to them.
 They had also no access to food and toilet during this time.

 He also remembered that it was very cold in the car.